HaziqHurairah/haziqhurairah.github.io/README.md

 - Drafted proposal for automation of Data+ testing activity which reduces up to 25% manual testing activity

 ### Projects
-emb.arc POD4 Data Integration & Reporting
+**emb.arc POD4 Data Integration & Reporting**
-• Coordinated data discovery activity for 96 OPUs and 7 internal source systems as the Data Analyst lead
+- Coordinated data discovery activity for 96 OPUs and 7 internal source systems as the Data Analyst lead
-• Developed assessment template for data discovery activity
+- Developed assessment template for data discovery activity
-• Produced project deliverables such as data discovery report, fit gap analysis report, final reporting
+- Produced project deliverables such as data discovery report, fit gap analysis report, final reporting
-• Manage development of common data template for reporting and entities data mapping Granular Capability Planning (GCP)
+- Manage development of common data template for reporting and entities data mapping **Granular Capability Planning (GCP)**
-• Assisted McKinsey for the data dictionary development Enterprise Data Hub (EDH), Data Enablement
+- Assisted McKinsey for the data dictionary development Enterprise Data Hub (EDH), Data Enablement
-• Enabled Upstream production data from Upstream Surface Data Platform (USDP) into EDH for serving to President’s Dashboard
+- Enabled Upstream production data from Upstream Surface Data Platform (USDP) into EDH for serving to President’s Dashboard
-• Enabled Innovation Masterclass training data from myLearningX into EDH for Corporate Strategy PowerBI reporting
+- Enabled Innovation Masterclass training data from myLearningX into EDH for Corporate Strategy PowerBI reporting
-• Assisted enablement for Upstream Capability Database Solution (UCDS) integration with myCareerX and EDH
+- Assisted enablement for Upstream Capability Database Solution (UCDS) integration with myCareerX and EDH
+- Conducted data lineage studies and developed report on HSE Performance KPI, GHG emission KPI and renewable energy capacity KPI to President’s Dashboard
+**Data Delivery Playbook**
+- Assisted in enhancement of the playbook content to include new update as per current work process

 ### Education
-Petroleum Engineering, Bachelor
+Bachelor of Engineering in Petroleum Engineering
+Jan 2014 – May 2018
+Universiti Teknologi PETRONAS Seri Iskandar, Perak